Cart

 The secrets of minerality in the character of a beer

 Think of water as a mineral paint palette.
-Each ion contributes its own touch to the final painting, in a complex choreography that influences every step of the brewing process.
-Calcium , the true hero of the mash, doesn’t just boost the effectiveness of enzymes like a fitness coach for your starches.
-It also naturally lowers pH, facilitates protein flocculation during the boil, and even helps our yeast friends acclimate during fermentation.
-Not bad for a single mineral, huh?
+Each ion contributes its own touch to the final painting, in a complex choreography that influences every stage of the brew.
+Calcium , the true hero of mashing, doesn't just boost enzyme efficiency like a fitness coach for your starches.
+It also naturally lowers pH, facilitates protein flocculation during boiling, and even helps our yeast friends acclimate during fermentation.
+Not bad for a single mineral, eh?

 Magnesium, on the other hand, is the Swiss Army knife of brewing: it helps enzymes during mashing, feeds yeast during fermentation, and contributes to mouthfeel.
-But be careful not to overdo it, because beyond 30mg/L, it can bring a harsh bitterness that would make even the most hardened hoppy beer lover cringe.
+But be careful not to overdo it, because above 30 mg/L, it can impart a harsh bitterness that would make even the most hardened hoppy beer lover cringe.

 A subtle balance to reveal the flavors

-There Zepp , our dry, floral craft lager , perfectly illustrates this alchemy of water.
-Its crystalline profile and clean finish are the result of a carefully crafted water profile, where each mineral plays its part.
-A carefully calibrated sulfate/chloride ratio, combined with an optimal calcium level, achieves this characteristic clarity while preserving the delicate floral notes that are its signature.
+Zepp , our dry, floral craft lager , perfectly illustrates this alchemy of water.
+Its crystal-clear profile and clean finish are the result of a meticulously crafted water profile, where each mineral plays its part.
+A carefully calibrated sulfate-to-chloride ratio, combined with an optimal calcium level, achieves this characteristic clarity while preserving the delicate floral notes that are its signature.

-This mastery of minerality also influences the stability of the foam, the clarity and even the conservation of the beer.
-Sodium , for example, at low doses (less than 150mg/L) contributes to the roundness in the mouth.
+This control of minerality also influences the stability of the foam, the clarity and even the conservation of the beer.
+Sodium , for example, in low doses (less than 150mg/L) contributes to the roundness in the mouth.
 Beyond that, it can quickly transform your beer into an experience worthy of a vegetable broth - not really the desired effect!

 Water, architect of beer styles